-Traveller from San Salvador, SV
+Traveller from San Diego, CA

-Traveller from Hongkong
+Traveller from Scottsdale

 Located in the western part of Mexico City, Santa Fe is a financial and business area consisting mostly of office towers.
 One of Mexico’s largest shopping mall, Centro Comercial Santa Fe, is located here, as is an upscale residential neighborhood, and a number of college campuses.
 Paseo de la Reforma runs from Santa Fe, through Chapultepec Park, to the city center.